a1k7/VitYarthi-project/README.md

 # SmartDir: Intelligent File Organization System

 ## 📖 Project Overview
-Managing a chaotic "Downloads" or workspace folder is a repetitive task that wastes valuable time. **SmartDir** is a Python-based automation utility designed to eliminate digital clutter.
+Managing a chaotic "Downloads" or any workspace folder is a repetitive task that wastes valuable time. **SmartDir** is a Python-based automation utility designed to eliminate digital clutter.
 Unlike basic sorters, this script employs a dual-layer organization strategy: first, it maps files to specific semantic categories (like Images, Code, or Music) based on their extensions.
-Second, it applies a **temporal filter**, identifying files that have been dormant (unmodified) for over 100 days (or user can define for how many days he could keep files in in his normal directory)and migrating them to a dedicated "Archive" sector.
+Second, it applies a **temporal filter**, identifying files that have been dormant (unmodified) for over that many days user wants to keep it and migrating them to a dedicated "Archive" sector if it exceeds the days limit specified by the user.
 This ensures your active workspace remains relevant and clean.

 ## 🚀 Key Features
 * **Dictionary-Based Sorting:** Utilizes a robust Hash Map (Dictionary) to link over 40+ file extensions (e.g., `.py`, `.docx`, `.flac`) to their respective parent categories.